 Dance for the Brain Online (and other classes) | Siobhan Davies Studios

 Every Tuesday from 19 January – 9 March 2021, 2.15-4pm

 Siobhan Davies Studio dance classes have gone online once more – and this time it’s the full programme.

 Creative Contemporary for infants, juniors and adults will be streamed live with expert teachers Cheryl McChesney and Laura Doehler.
 The classes welcome those new to dance and movement (no matter what age) and are designed to be adaptable to the space you have available.

-Dance for the Brain Online, led by dance artist Marie Forbes, is a free, weekly creative dance class for adults who have early symptoms of dementia.
+Dance for the Brain Online, led by dance artist Marie Forbes, is a free, weekly creative dance class with adults who have early symptoms of dementia.
 The classes will engage the body and brain through movement and co-created choreography.

 Find out more about Dance for the Brain Online at Siobhan Davies Studios and other online dance classes for all levels.

 Every Tuesday from 19 January – 23 February 2021, 12.30pm, 2pm or 3.30pm (30 minute slots)

 Need advice on an upcoming Arts Council funding application?
 Not sure how to take your show on tour?
 Theatre Deli’s Virtual Deli Drop-in sessions offer free one-to-one advice every Tuesday.

 Sessions are completely free and run for 30 minutes.
 Advanced booking is required and can be booked via Eventbrite.
 You will be emailed a Zoom access link nearer the time.